ianchez/podcasts-app/README.md

 - React 18
 - Typescript
 - Next.js (for server-side rendering, routing and image optimization)
-- react-query (for data fetching and cache)
+- React-query (for data fetching, cache, and disabling unnecessary fetching)
+  - Using cache on data fetches the app feels more responsive specially when returning to previously visited pages.
+  The cache is set to 24 hours (1 day).
-- eslint (for linting on local development)
+- Eslint (for linting on local development)
-- prettier (for code formatting)
+- Prettier (for code formatting)

 ## Installation
 1. Clone the repository